Fundamental Duties (Article 51A) – Notes [GK PDF]

 Fundamental Duties

 The fundamental duty is the moral responsibility of all citizens.
-Their purpose is to awaken patriotism among the people of the country and maintain the country’s unity.
-These fundamental duties described in Part IV of the Constitution, apply to every individual in the country.
+Its purpose is to awaken patriotism among the people.
+These duties also help to maintain the unity of our country.
+These fundamental duties are described in Part IV of the Constitution.
+These duties are applicable to every citizen in the country.
 Like the Directive Principle, they are not subject to judicial review.

 Articles 51-A mentions 10 fundamental duties of citizens.
 But another fundamental duty was added in 2002 through the 86th amendment to the constitution.
 As a result, the number of fundamental duties is now eleven.